stcybrdgs/cosc2425-x86Assembly/arduinoProject01/README.md

 #arduinoProject01

-This project was a team effort to design a Theramin circuit that could be controlled by an Arduino controller using the C language.
+This project was built by a student team.
+We designed an original Theramin circuit that can be controlled by an Arduino controller using C++.

-The circuit combined an LED array, a bank of photo-sensors, a potentiometer, and a flex-sensor to manipulate the data input, while a set of mini speakers was used to produce the Theramin-like audio output.
+The circuit combines an LED array, a bank of photo-sensors, a potentiometer, and a flex-sensor to manipulate the data input, while a set of mini speakers produces the Theramin-like audio output.

-The C code and the project documentation are all included in the .pdf report.
+The program code, the circuit diagram, and all project documentation are included in the .pdf report.